 The harmonic mean is the arithmetic mean with two extra steps.
 First, find the multiplicative inverse of each number (for x, that’s 1÷x, or x⁻¹).
 Then sum and divide those inverses like you would for the arithmetic mean.
 Then, take the inverse again.
 The harmonic mean is used to calculate F₁ score.

 To my eye, all the exponents jammed into the harmonic mean made it seem uglier than the other two.
-But as we’ll see, it’s exactly those exponents that will help unify our understanding of all three.
+But as we’ll see, it’s exactly that exponentiation that will help unify our understanding of all three.

 A Gripping Plot